New Zealand national cricket team: 21st century

-The rise of the financial power of the BCCI had an immense effect on NZ cricket and its players.
-The BCCI managed to convince other boards not to pick players who had joined the rival Twenty-20 Indian Cricket League.
-NZ Cricket lost the services of Shane Bond, Lou Vincent, Andre Adams, Hamish Marshall and Daryl Tuffey.
-The money to be made from Twenty-20 cricket in India may have also induced players, such as Craig McMillan and Scott Styris (from Test cricket) to retire earlier than they would have otherwise.
-After the demise of the Indian Cricket League Bond and Tuffey again played for New Zealand.

 Vettori stood down as Test captain in 2011 leading to star batsman Ross Taylor to take his place.
 Taylor led New Zealand for a year which included a thrilling win in a low scoring Test match against Australia in Hobart, their first win over Australia since 1993.
 In 2012/13 Brendon McCullum became captain and new players such as Kane Williamson, Corey Anderson, Doug Bracewell, Trent Boult and Jimmy Neesham emerged as world-class performers.
 McCullum captained New Zealand to series wins against the West Indies and India in 2013/14 and both Pakistan and Sri Lanka in 2014/15 increasing New Zealand's rankings in both Test and ODI formats.
 In the series against India McCullum scored 302 at Wellington to become New Zealand's first Test triple centurion.

 In early 2015 New Zealand made the final of the Cricket World Cup, going through the tournament undefeated until the final, where they lost to Australia by seven wickets.
-In 2015 the New Zealand national cricket team played under the name of Aotearoa for their first match against Zimbabwe to celebrate te Wiki o te Reo Māori (Māori Language Week).
+In 2015 the New Zealand national cricket team played under the name of Aotearoa for their first match against Zimbabwe to celebrate Māori Language Week.